EERO: Early Exit with Reject Option for Efficient Classification with limited budget: Method

 In particular, we have $\mathbb{P}(h_{\varepsilon}^*(\bX) = \mathfrak{R} ) = 1-\varepsilon$. \end{proposition}

-Proposition~\ref{prop:BayesRejectRule} extends the result established in~\cite{Denis_Hebiri19} (\emph{c.f.} Proposition~1) to multi-class setting.
-Its proofs can be found in the Section~\ref{App:proofs} of the Appendix.
+Proposition~\ref{prop:BayesRejectRule} extends the result established in~\citep{Denis_Hebiri19} (\emph{c.f.} Proposition~1) to multi-class setting.
+Its proofs can be found in the Sec.~\ref{App:proofs} of the Appendix.
 The main assumption used to build this result is the continuity assumption on the CDF of $s(\bX)$ and requires that the random variable has no atoms.
-It is fundamental to ensure that the classifier $h_{\varepsilon}^*$ has a rejection rate exactly $1-\varepsilon$.
-In the next section, we will see that from an empirical point of view, this condition can always be satisfied by randomizing the estimation of the conditional probabilities.
+It ensures that the classifier $h_{\varepsilon}^*$ has a rejection rate exactly $1-\varepsilon$.
+In the next section, we will see that from an empirical point of view, this condition can always be satisfied through randomization.